-- j.
-The department shall require each and every property owner to display numbered with Arabic numbers not less than four inches in height, the address of every property having its own property address.
-The department shall provide a procedure whereby applicants for a property address number shall complete an application form and such forms shall be maintained by DPD. - (3) Procedures - a.
+- a.
 Requests to issue property addresses may be initiated by three different sources: - 1.
 DPD. - 2.
-Lafayette City Council and/or the Lafayette Parish Council, as the case may be. - 3.
-The property owner. - b.
-DPD may initiate a property address change and/or assignment for the following reasons: - a.
-To resolve an existing error in property addressing. - b.
-To assign addresses to lots in a subdivision plat approved by the appropriate Planning and Zoning Commission. - c.
-To eliminate multiple or confusingly similar property addresses. - c.
+Lafayette City Council and/or the Lafayette Parish Council, as the case may be. - The property owner. - DPD may initiate a property address change and/or assignment for the following reasons: - To resolve an existing error in property addressing. - b.
+To assign addresses to lots in a subdivision plat approved by the appropriate Planning and Zoning Commission. - To eliminate multiple or confusingly similar property addresses. - c.
 The City Council and/or the Parish Council, as appropriate, shall initiate a request for an address change only by resolution which shall be forwarded to DPD for review. - d.
-The Lafayette Parish Communications District (9-1-1) office shall initiate through the City Council and/or the Parish Council, as the case may be, a request for a change of property addresses for the health, safety and general welfare of the people of the Parish of Lafayette and their property. - e.
-When the property owner is the applicant, DPD will determine an address and notify the property owner in writing within five days of the application being filed.
+The Lafayette Parish Communications District (9-1-1) office shall initiate through the City Council and/or the Parish Council, as the case may be, a request for a change of property addresses for the health, safety and general welfare of the people of the Parish of Lafayette and their property. - When the property owner is the applicant, DPD will determine an address and notify the property owner in writing within five days of the application being filed.
 When the applicant is platting the property, the address will be issued subject to approval.
-The property owner shall post the newly assigned address number prior to final inspection, and no certificate of occupancy will be granted until a new building is properly numbered for identification. - f.
-If a source other than the property owner initiates the address request, DPD will determine the address and notify the property owner or owners of the government action.
-The newly assigned number shall be posted within 90 days of receipt by the property owner of notification of the assignment, except that in business locations a reasonable extension may be granted to avoid hardship to a business and allow time to notify business clientele. - g.
-DPD will coordinate the implementation of the address changes accordingly.
+The property owner shall post the newly assigned address number prior to final inspection, and no certificate of occupancy will be granted until a new building is properly numbered for identification. - If a source other than the property owner initiates the address request, DPD will determine the address and notify the property owner or owners of the government action.
+The newly assigned number shall be posted within 90 days of receipt by the property owner of notification of the assignment, except that in business locations a reasonable extension may be granted to avoid hardship to a business and allow time to notify business clientele. - DPD will coordinate the implementation of the address changes accordingly.
 DPD will notify the U.S. Post office, the Lafayette Parish Communication District (9-1-1) and other identified departments and agencies through standard correspondence.